Who is Kulasekhara Azhwar?

 Since then he led a very peaceful life with his wife.

 Lord Vishnu inspires Kulasekharan

-So, according to Sri Vishnu’s plan an unusual day occured in the life the king.
+So, according to Sri Vishnu’s plan, an unusual day occurred in the life of the king.

 Suddenly, one day, Kulasekharan started thinking about all the wars and losses he went through.

 This slowly diverted his attention towards Sriman Narayana.